Process-Oriented Geometric Singular Perturbation Theory and Calcium Dynamics

-\begin{proof} For $r_2 > 0$ sufficiently small, solutions with initial conditions in $\Sigma_1$ are exponentially attracted to their base points on the slow manifolds $\mathcal S_{a,\delta,2}$ described in Lemma \ref{lem:slow_manifolds_R2}.
-Lemma \ref{lem:slow_manifolds_R2} also implies the extension of $\mathcal S_{a,\delta,2}$ through the neighbourhood of the fold point $Q_5$.
-The extended manifolds $\mathcal S_{a,\delta,2}$, and hence nearby trajectories, intersect $\Sigma_6$ transversally as shown in Figure \ref{fig:manifold_R2}, after which trajectories tracking the slow flow along $\mathcal S_{a,\delta,2}$ follow a trajectory which converges to the orbit segment $\Gamma_5$ in the limit $r_2 \to 0$.
-Hence for $r_2 > 0$ sufficiently small, the map $\pi_5$ is well-defined.
-Exponential contraction follows from Fenichel theory \cite{fenichel1979geometric} and the exponential contractiveness undergone in the neighbourhood of $Q_f$.
-The estimate $h_f + O(r_2^{2/3})$ estimate for the $h-$component follows from Lemma \ref{lem:slow_manifolds_R2} and regular perturbation theory. \end{proof}
+\begin{proof} For $r_2 > 0$ sufficiently small, solutions with initial conditions in \revsj{$\Sigma_5$} are exponentially attracted to their base points on the slow manifolds $\mathcal S_{a,\delta,2}$ described in Lemma \ref{lem:slow_manifolds_R2}.
+Lemma \ref{lem:slow_manifolds_R2} also implies the extension of $\mathcal S_{a,\delta,2}$ \revsj{(and nearby trajectories)} through the neighbourhood of the fold point $Q_5$\revsj{, see again Figure \ref{fig:manifold_R2}}. \revsj{After leaving a neighbourhood of the fold, solutions follow the fast flow for finite time before intersecting $\Sigma_6$.
+This shows that $\pi_5$ is well-defined.} Exponential contraction follows from Fenichel theory \cite{fenichel1979geometric} and the exponential contractiveness undergone in the neighbourhood of $Q_f$. \revsj{Finally, t}he estimate for the $h-$component follows from Lemma \ref{lem:slow_manifolds_R2} and regular perturbation theory. \end{proof}